-We ranked 3,641 hospitals on community benefit.
-For 2,300 hospitals with data available for all three metrics, each metric was weighed equally in the composite at one-third of the total community benefit score.
-For 1,341 hospitals with data for two of the metrics available, each metric was weighed equally in the composite as half of the total score.
+Out of the 3764 hospitals in the full LIHI data set, we ranked 3,680 hospitals on community benefit.
+Eighty-four hospitals were missing data for two or three details and were therefore not ranked on community benefit.
+For 2,405 hospitals with data available for all three metrics, each metric was weighed equally in the composite at one-third of the total community benefit score.
+For 1,275 hospitals with data for two of the metrics available, each metric was weighed equally in the composite as half of the total score.